yixia/VPlayerRes/README.md

 VPlayer Res
 ===========
-VPlayerRes is an standalone resource library used in VPlayer.
+VPlayerRes is an standalone resource library used in VPlayer for Android.
 Look for foreign friend help us to translate the strings.

 Values naming rules
 ===================